 Ideally, you’re using a software like itamlink so that data can be accessed by team members who need it, as well as be used in future projections, appeal decisions and payment of fees to third parties (noted above).

 Appealing your assessments is an important aspect of your property tax management strategy.
 While appeals inherently have a lot of dates, data, and documentation to keep in order, an integrated software solution can streamline the appeal management process and make sure you maximize your portfolio value.
-Tools like itamlink come equipped with tools to track dates and deadlines, conduct cost savings analyses, and easily manage fees, refunds, and offsets.
+Tools like itamlink come equipped with property tax tracking capabilities, to track dates and deadlines, conduct cost savings analyses, and easily manage fees, refunds, and offsets.